Safety Guide for Summer

 1. Have (safe) fun in the sun

-The great outdoors have never beckoned more than during a nationwide pandemic lockdown.
+The great outdoors have never beckoned more than during a wet and wild spring.
 Use these safety staples to ensure your taste of freedom doesn’t get cut short by heat-related illness and injury

 • Sunscreen.
 Block out dangerous UVB rays to avoid a painful sunburn that could later lead to skin cancer.
 Pick a broad-spectrum mineral sunscreen that protects against both UVA and UVB rays.
 You also want a product that’s water resistant with a minimum SPF of 30.